-The Committee has met on eight occasions thus far over a period of two weeks, as follows:
+The Committee met on ten occasions over a period of two months, as follows:

-Wednesday 17 June 2009 Thursday 18 June 2009 Friday 19 June 2009 Saturday 20 June 2009 Monday 22 June 2009 Tuesday 23 June 2009 Thursday 25 June 2009
+Wednesday 17 June 2009 Thursday 18 June 2009 Friday 19 June 2009 Saturday 20 June 2009 Monday 22 June 2009 Tuesday 23 June 2009 Thursday 25 June 2009 Tuesday 18 August 2009 Thursday 20 August 2009

-The Committee's meetings have been aired on TV and radio in order that the public can follow the debates occurring in the Committee.
+The Committee's meetings were aired on TV and radio in order that the public could follow the debates occurring in the Committee.
 The proceedings of the Committee are in the process of being transcribed by the staff of the Parliament Secretariat.
 When the transcripts of the meetings have been produced and edited, they will constitute an important historical and legal record of the Parliament's intentions in relation to the amendments to the Constitution.